 As the brains and heart behind electronic act Mako, Alex Seaver is single-handedly tackling his next artistic chapter.
 Previously a duo, alongside former DJ and bandmate Logan Light, Mako now takes on a new life as a solo act, with Seaver serving a multifaceted role as its frontman, sole producer and songwriter and driving creative force.
-And with the musical reinvention comes a fresh reboot in sound and style via “Breathe,” the newest Mako single out Friday, December 8, on Ultra Music.
+And with the musical reinvention comes a fresh reboot in sound and style via Mako’s latest singles “Breathe,” and “Murder,” both released on Ultra Music.

 “Breathe,” a velvety stroll through personal emotions and beautiful instrumentation, served as Seaver’s first official single as the newly reimagined Mako.
 For the track, he took cues from various sources of inspiration and sonic styles, all the while picking up where Mako last left off on Hourglass, his debut album released December 2016 via Ultra Music.
 “Breathe” was thus a natural progression for Seaver, one which saw him updating and upgrading the Mako sound via percussion-powered layers, indie rock sentiments, airy electronic influences, heartfelt lyrics and a striking vocal performance from Seaver himself.
 Co-produced by Seaver along side producer Scott Bruzenak, the track focuses heavily on its instrumental framework, which is simultaneously rhythmic and groove-laden while at the same time dark and atmospheric—a bittersweet love song, so to speak.
 “The song is built around a pained style: a personal and soft voice telling an uplifting story,” says Seaver of “Breathe.”
 “It’s ultimately something that’s powerful and moving, but it doesn’t come without a little bit of pain attached to it

 as well.”
 The end result is a pop track built on elegance and sophistication and filled with organic sounds and instruments.